JCWasmx86/mesonlsp/README.md

 - Renaming

 ## Limitations
-- Not as efficient as it could be: On each `textDocument/didChange` notification, the entire tree is newly typechecked.
-ASTs without type annotations are cached.
 - `set_variable`/`get_variable` with non-constant variable name will fail in more complex cases.
 [See here for working patterns](https://github.com/JCWasmx86/Swift-MesonLSP/blob/main/TestCases/ComputeSetVariable/meson.build)
 - `subdir` with non-constant subdir name will fail in more complex cases.
 [See here for working patterns](https://github.com/JCWasmx86/Swift-MesonLSP/blob/main/TestCases/ComputeSubdirs/meson.build)
 - Type deduction is not 100% correct yet